GeorgeCiesinski/custom-drupal-docs/docs/backup-restore.md

 5. Move the resulting file into the backup folder described in [Backup Conventions](#backup-conventions).

+**IMPORTANT:** The database, tables, and columns being exported must be set to the correct [collation](database.md#collation) or the import will fail.
+In the event that the import fails, follow the steps to fix collation, and then export the data once again.

 #### Turn on Cron Jobs

 Once the database has been backed up, Cron jobs can and should be enabled once again.
 To do this, simply repeat the steps to [Turn off Cron Jobs](#turn-off-cron-jobs) but instead, change **Run cron every** to **3 hours**.